dapr/components-contrib/tests/conformance/README.md

 ## Conformance test workflow
 1. All components/services needed are currently manually setup.
-2. If the component is tested locally within a docker container requiring no secrets, then add the component to the `pr-components` step in conformance test workflow `.github/conformance.yml`.
+2. If the component is tested locally within a docker container requiring no secrets, then add the component to the `pr-components` step in conformance test workflow `.github/conformance.yml`. `pr-components` step generates the component matrix for which the conformance tests will be run on each PR.
-3. If the component is tested against a service and requires secrets, then add the component to the `cron-components` step in conformance test workflow `.github/conformance.yml`.
-4. `pr-components` step generates the component matrix for which the conformance tests will be run on each PR.
-5. `cron-components` defines the components for which the conformance test will be run against the master code in a scehduled manner.
+3. If the component is tested against a service and requires secrets, then add the component to the `cron-components` step in conformance test workflow `.github/conformance.yml`. `cron-components` defines the components for which the conformance test will be run against the master code in a scehduled manner.

 ## Integrating a new component with conformance tests
-1. Add the component sepcific YAML to `tests/config/<COMPONENT-TYPE>/<COMPONENT>/<FILE>.yaml`.
+1. Add the component specific YAML to `tests/config/<COMPONENT-TYPE>/<COMPONENT>/<FILE>.yaml`.
 2. All passwords will be of the form `${{PASSWORD_KEY}}` so that it is injected via environment variables.
 3. Register the component `New**` function in `common.go`.
 Eg:
 ```go